pavanrshankar/LexicalAnalyzer/README.md

-Machine Learning Domain Specific Language
+Lexical Analyzer for Classification algorithms
 ======

-Lexical Analyzer for Classification algorithms

 Note:
 > Make sure the test case files are in the same folder as the lexer.py program for convenience.